 Finally in 1593 rebellion broke out in Ulster.
 Hugh O' Neill the Earl of Tyrone, joined the rebellion in 1595.
 At first, the rebellion was successful.
 The rebels won a victory at Yellow Ford in 1598.
 However, O'Neill was severely defeated at the battle of Kinsale in 1601.
 The rebellion ended in 1603.

 IRELAND IN THE 17th CENTURY

 In the South in 1642 the Anglo-Irish and the native Irish formed an alliance called the Confederation of Kilkenny.
 They quickly took over all Ireland except Dublin and some other towns and part of Ulster.
 Meanwhile in England civil war was raging between the English king and parliament so Ireland was largely left to its own devices for several years.
-However divisions between the Anglo-Irish and the native Irish weakened the rebellion.
-Moreover the English civil war ended in 1646.
-King Charles I was executed in January 1649.
-Afterwards the English parliament turned its attention to Ireland.
+However, divisions between the Anglo-Irish and the native Irish weakened the rebellion.
+Moreover, the English civil war ended in 1646.
+King Charles, I was executed in January 1649.
+Afterward, the English parliament turned its attention to Ireland.